Welcome to OkrugGornji.com!

 Our website aims at introducing Island Čiovo's largest settlement, Okrug Gornji.
 This nicely located settlement, with its coasts looking both to west and south, gained its name in 1991, when Gornji Okrug was renamed to Okrug Gornji.

 The long coastline offers various beaches to the lovers of the Adriatic.
-Out of the major beaches the ones looking to west (Saldun, Rožac, Milićevo) and part of Mavarčica on the south are typical Dalmatian gravel beaches with.
+Out of the major beaches the ones looking to west (Saldun, Rožac, Milićevo) and part of Mavarčica on the south are typical Dalmatian gravel beaches.
 At other locations beaches are rocky, partly with concrete terraces.
 The beaches on the western side are overcrowded in the season, for a more relaxing environment the more distant small bays and coves are recommended - like Tatinja, Duboka, Duva, Kancelirovac, Vela Draga (see our map

 Beach promenade with palm trees